ben-strasser/webserver/README.md

 };
 ```

-`resource` contains the URL with the GET-parameters. `body` contains the uploaded file, if there is one, and is an empty string otherwise.
+`resource` contains the URL with the GET-parameters.
+`body` contains the uploaded file, if there is one, and is an empty string otherwise.
 The server does not discern between GET and POST requests.
 They are both answered by the same handler.
+GET requests have an empty body.

-A response object is a straight forward struct with some convenience constructors.
+A response object is a struct with some convenience constructors.
 It looks as follows:

 ```cpp
 struct Response{